ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 3. Prepare the app for deployment.
 Update the application name property value in the `manifest.yml` file from COS-WebGallery, to the name you entered for your app on {{site.data.keyword.cloud_notm}} Platform.
 The COS-WebGallery manifest.yml looks like the following example.
-Also update the package.json file located in the app root directory for your app to reflect the name of your app, and your name as the author.
+In addition, customize the package.json file located in the app root directory for your app with the name of your app and your name as the author.

 ```
 applications:

-- name: COS-WebGalery
+- name: COS-WebGallery

 random-route: true